 What is the scope of your research?
 What questions are you trying to answer?

-Li Yuye: Our research is related to reproductive immunity, and we want to establish a stable and quantitative evaluation of endometrial immune cells.
+Li Yuye: Our research is related to reproductive immunology and we want to establish a stable and quantitative analysis method of endometrial immune cells.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.